 - Property damage repairs are done, and medical treatment is finished, but litigation hasn’t started yet.

 Applying for Pre-Settlement Funding

-The term “pre-settlement loan” can be somewhat confusing since pre-settlement funding is not a loan.
+Pre-settlement funding is not a loan.
 Instead, the procedure is an advance made against the expected proceeds of a legal suit.
-The following are some points to review when applying for pre-settlement funding:
+The following are some points to review when applying for funding:

 Legal funding primarily has two types.
 There is a slight difference, so understanding them both helps in choosing the one that fits best.